This page is currently under active development and may contain incomplete content or experience instability.

 Quantum Computing: Industry Outlook

 Quantum computing is transitioning from pure research to early commercial use, driving significant optimism about its future market.
-In 2024, the global quantum computing market size (revenue) is roughly $1.3 billion.
-This figure is expected to grow to about $5–6 billion by 2029 (a >30% CAGR) as more organizations begin experimenting with quantum algorithms for optimization, simulation, and machine learning tasks.
-The long-term outlook is even more striking: McKinsey estimates quantum technologies could account for nearly $1.3 trillion in value by 2035, and other analysts project on the order of $1 trillion in cumulative economic impact by 2035.
-This value reflects quantum computing’s potential to revolutionize industries from finance to pharmaceuticals by solving complex problems far beyond the reach of classical computers.
+In 2024, the global quantum computing market size (revenue) is estimated at approximately 1.3billion(source:TheQuantumInsider).Thisfigureisprojectedtogrowtoabout5–6 billion by 2029 (a >30% CAGR) (source: Boston Consulting Group) as more organizations begin experimenting with quantum algorithms for optimization, simulation, and machine learning tasks.
+The long-term outlook is even more striking: McKinsey estimates quantum technologies could account for nearly 1.3trillioninvalueby2035,andotheranalystsprojectontheorderof1 trillion in cumulative economic impact by 2035.
+This value reflects quantum computing’s potential to transform industries from finance to pharmaceuticals by solving complex problems far beyond the reach of classical computers.

 Market Segmentation